 How to Practice Gratitude Journalling

-According to gratitude journalling expert, author and founder of The Self-Love Project, Eloise King, there is no right or wrong way to keep a gratitude journal however she says that research shows there are two methods that get really good results:
+According to gratitude journalling expert, author and founder of The Self-Love Project, Eloise King, there is no right or wrong way to keep a gratitude journal.
+However, she says there are two methods that the research shows will get really good results:

 1. Writing three things you’re grateful for each day at the same time

 You only need 2-3 minutes to complete this activity yet doing it at the same time each day has a lot of benefits.
 Early mornings as the first activity you do is great for setting the tone for the whole day, while the last thing of the day in the evening can also be good for encouraging happy, restful sleep.
 If there is another time that works best for you though do it, the important thing is that you’re scanning your past 24 hours for new and specific things to feel grateful for.

 2. Freewriting about an event you’re grateful for

 Simply sit and journal in as much detail as possible about one experience you feel grateful for that you’ve had over the past 24 hours.
 You can do this once a week, three times a week or every day.

 Here are some of Eloise’s other tips for how to practice the simple, yet highly effective, art of gratitude journaling: